rezoner/Memoria/README.md

 It is not working yet.

-Memoria is an library which is meant to be used as a temporary database.
+Memoria is a library which is meant to be used as a temporary database.
 Designed especially for browser based games to quickly store things like users.
 It lives in memory and is a wrapper for an array, not a real database.
 Tho perfect for an applications without many relations data where there is only one process using a database.